-The short answer is no, in fact, trading automation is moving towards more sophisticated value investing strategies.
+The short answer is no; trading automation is moving towards more sophisticated value investing strategies.

-According to the Economist & Deutsche Bank, “90% of equity-futures trades and 80% of cash-equity trades are executed by algorithms without any human input.
-Equity-derivative markets are also dominated by electronic execution according to Larry Tabb of the Tabb Group, a research firm.”
+According to the Economist & Deutsche Bank, “90% of equity-futures trades and 80% of cash-equity trades are executed by algorithms without human input.
+Equity-derivative markets are also dominated by electronic execution, according to Larry Tabb of the Tabb Group, a research firm.”

-Essentially this means that the vast majority of trading in the market is run by computers.
-More and more the computer algorithms are not just using arbitrage strategies to scrape a few tenths of a cent per trade, but increasingly employing value investing strategies.
-A new force in the market is Robo Advisors, let’s take a close look.
+This means that computers run the vast majority of trading in the market.
+More and more, computer algorithms are not just using arbitrage strategies to scrape a few tenths of a cent per trade but increasingly employing value investing strategies.
+A new force in the market is Robo Advisors; let’s take a close look.

-The rapid rise of Robo Advisors, which essentially automate the building and maintenance of a portfolio around your specific investing needs, is leading to something new.
-Many Robo Advisors will simply recommend a selection of ETFs for you to invest in.
-But there are few that actually implement a value investing strategy as a core part of the investing methodology.
+The rapid rise of Robo Advisors, which essentially automates the building and maintaining a portfolio around your specific investing needs, is leading to something new.
+Many Robo Advisors will recommend a selection of ETFs for you to invest in.
+But few implement a value investing strategy as a core part of the investing methodology.

-Having reviewed and research over 20 different Robo Advisors, I found that most simply offer different ETFs to match the client’s risk profile.
-Many do however rely on accruing dividends.
+Having reviewed and researched over 20 Robo Advisors, I found that most offer different ETFs to match the client’s risk profile.
+Many do, however, rely on accruing dividends.

-What many investors have forgotten is that value and dividends make a huge difference to the compounded returns of your investment over the long-term.
+Many investors have forgotten that value and dividends make a huge difference to the compounded returns of your investment over the long term.

 Does Trading Beat Value Investing?

-The short answer is no, there is no evidence to support the notions that Hedge Fund Traders beat the underlying stock market index over any single 5 year period.
+The short answer is no; no evidence supports the notion that Hedge Fund Traders beat the underlying stock market index over five years.

-There is, in fact, no evidence to support the fact that trading stocks out-performs a well-structured value portfolio.
+There is no evidence to support the fact that trading stocks outperform a well-structured value portfolio.
 As shown in our stock market statistics research

-Actively managed fund (Mutual Fund) performance is looked at here, fund managers seem to be excellent at making profits for themselves but not so good at making profits for their clients.
+Actively managed mutual fund performance is looked at here; fund managers seem excellent at making profits for themselves but not so good at making profits for their clients.

 - 21.22% of actively managed funds are closed down after 5 years

-- 42.87% of actively managed funds are closed down with 10 years
+- 42.87% of actively managed funds are closed down within ten years

-As the vast majority of mutual funds do not beat the underlying index and they incur much higher costs than passive index-tracking funds, we can assume that at least 2% less compounding of your wealth will occur.
+As most mutual funds do not beat the underlying index and incur much higher costs than passive index-tracking funds, we can assume that at least 2% less compounding of your wealth will occur.

 [Related Article: The Ultimate Guide To Value Investing, Graham, Buffett And Beyond]